1. Face masks – who has to wear them and in which situations?

 - Many places offer online booking for sports equipment rental.

 - If you are unable to take your holiday due to a travel warning, cancellation is generally free of charge.

 - Staggered collection and delivery times are used to avoid crowding.

-- When entering swimming pools, saunas and spas, guests must take a test, show a negative test result, show a vaccination certificate or provide proof that they have had Covid-19.
+- When entering swimming pools, saunas and spas, guests must show a vaccination certificate or provide proof that they have had Covid-19.

 - In the sauna, please refrain from swirling a towel in the air to generate heat.